jaho1986/InterviewQuestions/Microservices.md

 Microservices are a software develpment technique - a variant of the Service-Oriented Architecture (SOA) architectural style - that structures an application as a collection of loosely coupled services.

+They could be seen as small services responsible for one thing, they can be configured to work in the Cloud and they are also easily scalable.

 In a microservices architecture, services are fine grained.